khuteja77/WEB-GIS-APPLICATION-/README.md

 2. Navigate to the project directory:

-3. Open the `main.html` file in your web browser  .
+3. Open the raw `main.html` file in your web browser  .

 ## Features
 - **Map Display**: The application displays a base map using Leaflet.